Wytamma/wytamma.github.io/_posts/2020-06-21-hcp-vscode.md

 [Download VScode](https://code.visualstudio.com/Download) and start to get a feel for how it works on you local machine.
 There's some very good [docs](https://code.visualstudio.com/docs/getstarted/introvideos) on how to get started.

 Because it is open source VScode is easily extendable.
 VScode has an [extensive library of extensions](https://code.visualstudio.com/docs/editor/extension-gallery).
-One extension of note is [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) developed by Microsoft.
+One extension of note is [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh), this is a core extension developed by Microsoft.
 This extension lets you connect VScode to a remote server (like the HPC) via SSH.

 ![Remote](/assets/images/remote.png)